 Both Node and Golang can be hosted basically everywhere.
 The choice depends on many variables, such as the range of costs you are willing to accept, or the size of your project.
 It can be AWS, as well as Google App Engine, Google Compute Engine, Azure, or Digital Ocean.

-So, when choosing cloud computing, just go with your gut, or, better yet, consult your doubts with our development team.
+So, when choosing cloud-based solutions, just go with your gut, or, better yet, consult your doubts with our development team.
 Just reach out and get all the answers!

 Maps in Golang and Node JS

 Maps in Go are hashmaps, very similar to ones used in Python or Node JS.
 As a data structure, a map in Golang is an unordered collection of key-value pairs, with a unique value for each.
 It’s useful for storing information and finding it.
 When it comes to Node JS, the mechanism of storing data is very similar.

 When processing large quantities of data, using the hash map is the best solution.
 As an algorithm, it enables efficient scanning of long lists of items, faster than a search tree due to its array structure.
 Hash maps require more memory than other types of search, but they’re unbeatable in terms of dealing with large sets of data.

 For Golang Machine Learning, TensorFlow is worth consideration.
 It’s an open-source library that enables numerical computation.
 However, the API provided for Go won’t allow training models – users of Go can only use trained ones.
 For defining and training the models, most Go-phers use Python, uploading them later to Go.

 With the use of Node JS, you can generate models and train them from the very beginning, but also reuse the trained ones.
 In its case, TensorFlow will be a perfect choice, too.
 The key to effective machine learning development in Node JS is the good library supplies.